4sskick/infra/README.md

 This gonna be folder specific for Infra setup using Docker:

-- Apache (php bundle on image)
+- php:7.4-apache (php bundle on image, composer inside)
-- PHP 7.4.2
 - MySql 8.0
 - Adminer